pravn/atomics_benchmarks/README.md

 We also set the flags defined on top of the histogram.cu file.

-The following flags are of interest:
+The following flags are of interest: <br>
 NUM_BLOCKS <br>
 NUM_BINS   <br>
 NUM_THREADS_PER_BLOCK <br>